You don’t have to live in a single-family home to benefit from energy efficiency.

 This same survey found that for every dollar saved each year on energy bills, home buyers were willing to pay $10-25 more for a given home.
 If you reduced your energy costs by just 10 percent, saving $240 a year, your condo’s value could increase by $2,400 to $6,0002.

 As a condo owner, you have many energy-saving options.
 Some energy efficiency upgrades are inexpensive – such as weather stripping and caulking – and others can require a greater investment.
 Similarly, renewable energy systems can be installed using no money down lease options or purchased using state and federal incentives.
 (Check with your condo association about installing a renewable energy system.)
 We can help you make the best smart energy choices for your home with expert advice, rebates and financing.

 How We Help

 Condo owners in Connecticut can take advantage of a number of energy efficiency and renewable energy programs funded through the Connecticut Energy Efficiency Fund and the Clean Energy Finance and Investment Authority.
-You and your condo association can benefit from a range of rebates and from technical advice and rebates from full-service energy efficiency programs like Home Performance with ENERGY STAR®.
+You and your condo association can benefit from a range of rebates and from technical advice and rebates from full-service energy efficiency programs like Home Energy Solutions-Core Services.
 If your condo is heated by a common HVAC system, the Energy Opportunities program offers advice and rebates.